 Burt’s Bees - #501 Blush Basin

-Burt’s Bees is a trusted organic lipstick brand that’s been around forever and has sterling reputation in the beauty industry.
-Their lipsticks (like all their beauty products) are safe, natural and hard-working.
-You can stock up on all your favorite shades for your purse, make-up bag, office desk drawer and travel bag.
+Burt’s Bees is a trusted organic lipstick brand that’s been around forever and has a sterling reputation in the beauty industry.
+Their lead-free lipsticks (like all their beauty products) are safe, natural and hard-working.
+You can stock up on all your favorite shades for your purse, make-up bag, office desk drawer, and travel bag.

 100% Pure - Fruit Pigmented Pomegranate Oil Anti-Aging Lipstick in Poppy